Narroe/oa_additional_buildings_mod/README.md

 Oa's additional buildings mod

 NOTE: This development version of the mod may or may not run; depending on what is currently being worked on.
-Please use the latest relased version as that would definitely run.
+Please use the latest released version as that would definitely run.

 Current version: